ovis-hpc/distribution/README.md

 sources from github.
 An example of modifying these scripts to work on an isolated machine is given in [OffGrid.md](OffGrid.md).

+Many sites with Internet access will need to set the https_proxy variable to enable external git repository access.
+If you see a git clone or curl or wget hung during build, interrupt it and verify https_proxy and http_proxy are set per your site guidelines.

 ## Making test packages and contributing recipes
 Make your own fork of the repository to work on unstable recipes.
 Contribute new directories (recipes) for this repository by making a pull request.